aytankhalilova/CyberSecLab-1/README.md

 # Secure Authentication Strategies in Private Cloud Infrastructure

 ## Overview
 This research explores **Risk-Based Authentication (RBA)** as a security enhancement for **private cloud infrastructures**, focusing on its integration within **OpenStack**.
-Traditional authentication mechanisms, such as **password-based authentication**, remain vulnerable to attacks like **credential stuffing and password spraying**.
+Traditional authentication mechanisms, such as **password-based authentication**, remain vulnerable to identity-based attacks.
 RBA offers a dynamic and **context-aware** security solution by evaluating user behavior and login context to **strengthen authentication without disrupting usability**.

 ## Key Highlights
 - **Risk-Based Authentication (RBA)**: A security model that adapts authentication requirements based on user behavior and contextual factors.